Ordina-Group/JWorks-blog/_posts/2024-04-23-secure-blog-migration.md

 * Following the setup of CloudFront security, we proceeded to connect our WAF
 * Implemented crucial security header, including:
   * **Strict-Transport-Security (STS)** to enforce https
   * **Content-Security-Policy (CSP)** to protect your site from XSS attacks.
-By whitelisting resources of approved content, you can prevent the browser from loading malicious assets
+By whitelisting resources of approved content you can prevent the browser from loading malicious assets.
   * **X-Frame-Options** to prevent your content from being used in a frame by attackers (clickjacking).
   * **X-Content-Type-Options** to stop the browser from MIME sniffing and force it to stick with the declared content-type.
 The only valid value for this header is `X-Content-Type-Options: no-sniff`.
   * **Referrer-Policy** to stop sending referrer info in the headers.
 This way we increase the users privacy when redirecting to other sites.